Filichkin/Filichkin/README.md

 # About me

-I'm an **ML Engineer & Backend Developer** with strong experience in analytics and Aftersales solutions.
+I'm an **ML/AI Engineer & Backend Developer** with hands-on experience in building production-grade AI systems, analytics platforms, and Aftersales solutions.
-I combine data science, AI, and backend engineering to turn complex business data into **scalable applications** and **practical insights**.
+I combine data science, AI, and backend engineering to transform complex business data into **scalable applications**, **automated pipelines** and **measurable business outcomes**.

 **My key areas:**
-- 🤖 Development and fine-tuning of ML models (classical ML, LLMs, GANs, CNNs)
+- 🤖 Development, validation, and fine-tuning of ML models (classical ML, LLMs, GANs, CNNs) for real-world use cases
-- 🧠 RAG solutions, recommendation systems, AI agents (LangChain, LangGraph, FastMCP)
+- 🧠 Design and implementation of **RAG systems**, **AI agents**, and **MCP-based architectures** (LangChain, LangGraph, FastMCP)
-- 🛠 High-load backend engineering with FastAPI / DRF
+- 🛠 High-load backend engineering (FastAPI / DRF) with focus on performance, reliability, and scalability
-- 🔌 Building APIs and integrating AI platforms into products
+- 🔌 API design and integration of AI platforms into production environments
-- 📈 Delivering business value in Aftersales, retention, and operational efficiency
+- 📈 Delivery of measurable business value: forecasting, optimization, and decision-support systems in Aftersales

 ---